oracle/graalvm-reachability-metadata/CONTRIBUTING.md

 ## Tested Libraries and Frameworks

-If your library or framework is tested with GraalVM Native Image, consider adding to [this list](https://github.com/oracle/graalvm-reachability-metadata/blob/master/library-and-framework-list.json).
+If your library or framework is tested with GraalVM Native Image, consider adding it to [this list](https://github.com/oracle/graalvm-reachability-metadata/blob/master/library-and-framework-list.json).
 Provide the following information for a new entry:
  * Artifact name (in the format `groupId:artifactId`)
  * Artifact details, which include: